stephenlepisto/wixtoolsetexamples/README.md

     Make sure the `include prerelease` checkbox is cleared!
 4. On the right, select the install project then select the "Latest Stable vx.x" from the second dropdown under the projects box.

+    _Note: The WiX Toolset Examples use Wix.Toolset.ui.wixext v5.0.2 and not the latest version._
 5. Click the `Install` button then click the `Apply` button (if shown).
 6. Done.